spring-projects/spring-integration-samples/applications/loan-broker/README.md

 Loan Broker Application
 =======================

-The Loan Broker sample is distributed as a Maven project, so you can run it in two ways.
+The Loan Broker sample is distributed as a Gradle project, so you can run it in two ways.

-### Maven (command line):
+### Gradle (command line):

-Execute **mvn install**.
+Execute **gradlew :loan-broker:run**.
 You should see output that looks similar to this:

 	. . . . .
 	INFO : org.springframework.integration.loanbroker.demo.LoanBrokerDemo -